poisson-myfish/cie/README.md

 `say existing-variable name .`

-**IF YOU WANT TO CONTRIBUTE TO THE PROJECT, FEEL FREE TO CONTACT ME**
+**IF YOU WANT TO CONTRIBUTE TO THE PROJECT, FEEL FREE TO CONTACT ME AT EMAIL myfishispoisson@gmail.com**